MITHaystack/HOPS/README.md

 | MPI / OpenCL / CUDA | optional | `HOPS_USE_MPI` / `_OPENCL` / `_CUDA` (OFF) | distributed / experimental GPU acceleration |

 The **HOPS4 Python tools** (and the HOPS3 Python extras) require **numpy**, **matplotlib**, and **scipy** at runtime.
-If you enable `-DHOPS_PYPI_MANAGE_DEPS=ON`, and have python-pip installed then pip will download and install these dependencies *locally* into the HOPS install directory; If you prefer to manage your python dependencies separately, leave this option set to (`OFF`).
+If you enable `-DHOPS_PYPI_MANAGE_DEPS=ON`, and have python-pip installed ,then pip will download and install these dependencies *locally* into the HOPS install directory; If you prefer to manage your python dependencies separately, leave this option set to the default (`OFF`).
 The Python tools will still be installed, but will require these packages to be present in your Python environment in order to function at runtime.

+> **Note: Python interpreter pinning:** the pybind11 bindings (`pyMHO_*`) are compiled against the
+> exact Python *minor* version found at configure time and are tagged accordingly (e.g.
+> `...cpython-310-...so`); they can only be imported by that same interpreter (here, Python 3.10).
+> Sourcing `hops_pypath.sh` (see [Environment setup helpers](#environment-setup-helpers)) adds the
+> HOPS modules to `PYTHONPATH`, which applies to **every** Python you
+> run in that shell.
+Avoid mixing interpreters in a HOPS-sourced shell, if you activate a different
+> environment (e.g. a `conda` env on a different Python version), its `python` will pick up the HOPS
+> modules from `PYTHONPATH` and may fail to import the bindings if it is a different interpreter.
+Either use the
+> interpreter HOPS was built against, or reconfigure/rebuild HOPS against the interpreter you intend to use.

 Recommended HOPS4 extras on Ubuntu/Debian:
 ```